Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/Getting_Started.md

-## Getting Started with the ALE Rainbow SDK for Node.JS
+## Getting Started
 ---

 ### Preamble
 ---

-Welcome to the Alcatel-Lucent Enterprise **Rainbow Software Development Kit for Node.js**!
+Welcome to the Alcatel-Lucent Enterprise **Rainbow Software Development Kit for Node.JS**!

 The Alcatel-Lucent Enterprise (ALE) Rainbow Software Development Kit (SDK) is an **NPM** package based on JavaScript for connecting your Node.js application to Rainbow.

 Its powerfull APIs enable you to create the best Node.js applications that connect to Alcatel-Lucent Enterprise [Rainbow](https://www.openrainbow.com).

-This tutorial will help you starting with the ALE Rainbow SDK for Node.JS.
+This tutorial will help you starting with the ALE Rainbow SDK for Node.JS by building a basic application that connect to Rainbow.

 ### Prerequisites